dcompiler/urcc/README.md

 # INTRO

 URCC is a source-to-source C compiler written in Ruby.
 It can use GCC and LLVM as front-ends.
-The current distribution assumes the use of the LLVM, which it uses to parse C source code into LLVM IR.
+The current distribution assumes the use of LLVM, which it uses to parse C source code into LLVM IR.
 Then it creates the URCC intermediate representation and supports user-defined passes for optimization.
 It generates C code after optimization.

 Instead of writing compiler passes in C/C++, users could implement and test optimization passes in Ruby, which is easier to program and experiment and helps compiler prototyping and teaching.